varasev/test-block-reward/README.md

 $ npm run start
 ```

 3. Watch a log in the console.
 It should be seen that `payoutKey` balances are being increased alternately by 1 eth and the vault's balance is being increased by 1 eth every 5 seconds.
-An example log is available here: https://github.com/varasev/test-block-reward/blob/2c8135a951fbaf34953e4ed05661b6e7e19833ab/example.log
+An example log is available here: https://github.com/varasev/test-block-reward/blob/7fab4f4d29502715547f99bb16dffe4b438b2ce9/example.log

-Payout key is read from another contract: https://github.com/varasev/test-block-reward/blob/2c8135a951fbaf34953e4ed05661b6e7e19833ab/contracts/TestBlockReward.sol#L52

 4. To stop and clear this setup, perform the next command: